xianrui5891/Hf2p_CM2.1_SCDA_and_WRF_LDA/README.md

 ### For `CM2.1_SCDA`

+* **Important:** copy the files from `cm2.1-modified-src` (in this repository) into the corresponding locations in your WRF source trees, **overwriting** the original source files, and then compile.
+The modified files must replace the source files prior to building.
 * Build and compile using the **Intel** compiler toolchain.
 * Install and compile NetCDF (and the NetCDF–Python interface), OpenMPI, and other compiled dependencies with the Intel compilers to ensure binary compatibility with the provided Fortran code and libraries.
 * Avoid relying exclusively on Conda-provided binaries for compiled components — the Intel toolchain is required.
+* The compilation/compile-flow is described in Section 2 of the paper — follow that flow for best reproducibility.

 ### For `WRF_LDA`

 * When running WRF’s `./configure` script, **select option `34 1`**.
 We cannot guarantee correct behavior if a different configuration option is chosen.
-* **Important:** copy the files from `WRFv3.7.1/cm2.1-modified-src` (in this repository) into the corresponding locations in your WRF/CM2.1 source trees, **overwriting** the original source files, and then compile.
+* **Important:** copy the files from `WRFv3.7.1-modified-src` (in this repository) into the corresponding locations in your WRF source trees, **overwriting** the original source files, and then compile.
 The modified files must replace the source files prior to building.
 * The compilation/compile-flow is described in Section 2 of the paper — follow that flow for best reproducibility.

 ## Contact